EOC Organizes Orientation Session On Polio Eradication For Digital Media Influencers - UrduPoint

 EOC Organizes Orientation Session On Polio Eradication For Digital Media Influencers

-Additional Secretary Health, Coordinator of Emergency Operations Centre (EOC) Khyber Pakhtunkhwa Shafiullah Khan has said that since digital media plays a key role in creating awareness and changing perceptions of the people, we are focusing on engaging digital media influencers across the province to create awareness among the people about the significance of polio vaccination and essential immunization

-PESHAWAR, (UrduPoint / Pakistan Point News - 21st May, 2025) Additional Secretary Health, Coordinator of Emergency Operations Centre (EOC) Khyber Pakhtunkhwa Shafiullah Khan has said that since digital media plays a key role in creating awareness and changing perceptions of the people, we are focusing on engaging digital media influencers across the province to create awareness among the people about the significance of polio vaccination and essential immunization.
+PESHAWAR, (UrduPoint / Pakistan Point News - 22nd May, 2025) Coordinator Emergency Operations Centre (EOC) Khyber Pakhtunkhwa, Shafiullah Khan has said that since digital media played a key role in creating awareness and changing perceptions of the people, we were focusing on engaging digital media influencers across the province to create awareness among the people about the significance of polio vaccination and essential immunization.

 Referring to the role of social media in polio eradication, Shafiullah Khan said that it can contribute effectively towards the national cause of polio eradication by raising awareness through sharing information, facts, and updates about polio, its symptoms as well as highlighting the importance of vaccination.

-He expressed these remarks while addressing a one-day orientation session organized by EOC Khyber Pakhtunkhwa in collaboration with Department of Information and Public Relations for key digital media influencers of the province here on Wednesday.
+He expressed these remarks while addressing a one-day orientation session organized by Emergency Operations Centre Khyber Pakhtunkhwa in collaboration with Department of Information and Public Relations for key digital media influencers of the province.

-The session was also attended by Deputy Coordinator EOC Muhammad Zeshan Khan, officials EOC and Information Department, representatives of UNICEF and WHO and other relevant officials.
+The session was also attended by Deputy Coordinator EOC Muhammad Zeshan Khan, officials EOC and Information Department KP, representatives of UNICEF and WHO and other relevant officials.

-The session was mainly aimed at sharing the major operational and communication challenges in polio eradication before the digital media influencers and to seek their support in addressing those challenges through the power of developing effective and engaging content which may prove helpful in changing the mindset.
+The session was mainly aimed at sharing the major operational and communication challenges in polio eradication before the digital media influencers and to seek their support in addressing those challenges through the power of developing effective and engaging content which may prove helpful in changing the mindset of the people in favour of polio vaccination.

 Shadab Younas, Communication Officer UNICEF, shed light on the major communication challenges in polio eradication including the existing myths and misconceptions about vaccines, misinformation and negative propaganda about polio vaccination at the community level.